Thursday, May 23, 2019

 Urban Garden

-There were booths set up for school children to make things from the countries of India, China, and Africa.
+There were booths set up for school children to create items from the countries of India, China, and Africa.

 We saw a mother bird feeding her babies.